Find Trade Colleges

 $10,343 Avg Student Debt

 You’ll join some of the best and brightest minds around you if you attend Clovis Community College.
 The school came in at #4 on this year’s Best Associate Degree Trade Schools in New Mexico list.
-Clovis Community College is a small public school located in Clovis, New Mexico that handed out 292 associate degrees in 2021-2022.
+Clovis Community College is a public institution located in Clovis, New Mexico.
+The school has a small population, and it awarded 292 associate degrees in 2021-2022.

 Full-time students from New Mexico pay an average of $1,736 in tuition and fees if they choose to attend Clovis Community College.
 If you are from out of state, expect to pay an average of $3,224.
 On average, associate degree students take out $10,343 in loans while pursuing their degree.